shengyi-z/MAIS202_Project/README.md

 - 2013 Pakistan Earthquake
 - 2014 California Earthquake
 - 2014 Chile Earthquake

 Each dataset contains tweet IDs and human-labeled tweets from the corresponding event.
-CopyRetryClaude does not have internet access.
-Links provided may not be accurate or up to date.Claude can make mistakes.
-Please double-check responses.

 ## Features
 - Classification of crisis-related information, such as infrastructure damage, casualties, and donation needs.